Q: When will another distribution be made?

 You and your tax professional may find the attached documents useful in determining the appropriate tax treatment for your situation:

-- Who has been sued and what lawsuits are presently being pursued by the Trustee on behalf of the Provident Royalties' investors?
+- Who has been sued and what lawsuits have been pursued by the Trustee on behalf of the Provident Royalties' investors?

 Milo H. Segner, Jr., Liquidating Trustee of the PR Liquidating Trust, has undertaken significant litigation efforts to maximize the recovery for all investors in the Provident Royalties family of companies.
-Attached to this update you will find a table listing the pending litigation the Trustee has commenced.
-For example, the Trustee has commenced litigation against numerous different broker-dealers for their role in soliciting investors without conducting adequate due diligence on the Provident companies.
-The broker-dealer litigation also seeks the return of over $30 million in commissions these various broker-dealers received from the Provident Royalties companies.
-The litigation is still pending and will likely remain pending for some time, but progress is being made.
+Attached to this update you will find a table listing the pending litigation the Trustee has resolved.
+For example, the Trustee has resolved litigation against numerous different broker-dealers for their role in soliciting investors without conducting adequate due diligence on the Provident companies.
+The broker-dealer litigation also sought the return of over $30 million in commissions these various broker-dealers received from the Provident Royalties companies.
+Virtually all these suits have been resolved.
+Unfortunately, many of the defendants were thinly capitalized and grossly underinsured.

 The Trustee and the Trust Oversight Committee are committed to prosecuting these claims aggressively to maximize the recovery for the investors and are working hard towards being in a position to make distributions to investors.